aristanetworks/anta/docs/troubleshooting.md

 To help document the issue in Github, it is importan to capture some [logs](https://nologsnohelp.com).

 ANTA provides very verbose logs when using the `DEBUG` level.
+When using DEBUG log level with a log file, the DEBUG logging level is not sent to stdout, but only to the file.

+!!! danger

+	On real deployments, do not use DEBUG logging level without setting a log file at the same time.

 To save the logs to a file called `anta.log`, use the following flags:

 ```bash
 # Where ANTA_COMMAND is one of nrfu, debug, get, exec, check
 anta -l DEBUG –log-file anta.log <ANTA_COMMAND>
 ```

+See `anta --help` for more information.
+These have to precede the `nrfu` cmd.

 !!! tip